The Dark Sides of Calvinism

 The Character of God and the Mission of Jesus

 By now you’re wondering what the fable at the top of this essay has to do with Calvinism.
 Or maybe you’ve figured out that the king who could have saved many people yet chose arbitrarily to save only a few represents the god of the Calvinists.
 Where is the “christ” of the Calvinists you might ask?
 I remind you that the central event of Calvinism is not Jesus’ death and resurrection for a pre-selected few, but rather decisions that Calvin’s god made literally before time began.
 Calvin’s “christ" is irrelevant, or, at the very least inadequate – his sacrifice plays no important role in the grander scheme of things.
+(BTW, I don’t capitalize the word christ in this paragraph, because Calvin’s “christ” is not the Christ of the Bible.)

-If this was a true story, would you feel it was heartless and unfair for a king with enough resources to offer sanctuary to everyone in the valley nevertheless to arbitrarily offer the majority of the settlers no chance of survival?
+If my fable was true story, would you feel it was heartless and unfair for a king with enough resources to offer sanctuary to everyone in the valley nevertheless to arbitrarily offer the majority of the settlers no chance of survival?
 This is the nature of Calvin’s god.
 It is not the nature of the God who “so loved the world that He gave His only begotten Son that whosoever believes in Him should not perish but have everlasting life.”

 How would you feel of you were one of those rescued while your friends and family perished for no good reason?
 What would you think of people who told you not to worry about that side of things and focus on what the king did for you?
 Could you really pretend that the king was merciful, just because you personally won the lottery, so to speak?
 That’s exactly what extreme Calvinists do.